freedomofpress/securedrop-protocol/docs/protocol.md

 the 16 byte entropy.
 An invalid checksum MUST cause the operation to fail without producing keys.

+The BIP39 wordlist is static, a source's mnemonic remains valid indefinitely.
+BIP39 also defines wordlists for nine other languages, implementations MAY support any.
+Note that $mk$ is a 128-bit symmetric secret and is not threatened by quantum attack (see [NIST IR 8547][nist-ir-8547] §4.1.3).

 Note that $sk_S^{APKE}$ is a key tuple: SD-APKE requires separate DH-AKEM and ML-KEM-768 components, each derived independently using its own info label.